 The PhD requires a total of 72 credits.

-12 graduate-level classroom courses are part of this requirement.
+12 graduate-level classroom courses (for students without an MA)/9 graduate-level classroom courses (for students with an approved MA) are part of this requirement.
 Normally, most of these are completed in the first two years.
-The normal course load is three courses per semester (9 credits).
-The 12 courses must include:
+The normal course load is three courses per semester (nine credits).
+The courses must include:

-- 7 graduate seminars in HAA.
-Two of the 7 HAA seminars must be the core courses HAA 2005 (Methods) and HAA 2007 Historiography.
-Methods and Historiography are alternated every other fall semester and must be taken in the student’s first and second year.
+- HAA 2005 - Methods Research and Scholarship and HAA 2007 - Historiography (Methods and Historiography are alternated every other fall semester and must be taken in the student's first and second year.)

-- 4 additional elective courses, in HAA or in other departments.
+- Three or five elective courses (depending on MA status), in HAA or in other departments

 - completion through the intermediate level (typically the third semester) of a language, taken at the University of Pittsburgh during the period of the student’s graduate study, with a grade of B+ or better.